Islamophobia Workshop: Identifying Sources and Solutions

 Raynor Library Beaumier Suite A, lower level

-The January 25th revolution in Egypt has sparked a interest among Americans to understand what really took place, and if these developments will affect future American-Egyptian relations and American-Middle Eastern relations at large.
+The January 25th revolution in Egypt has sparked interest among Americans to understand what really took place, and if these developments will affect future American-Egyptian relations and American-Middle Eastern relations at large.
 Join Egyptian General Counsel Maged Refaat to discuss the current developments.
 View the complete video of his lecture below.

 A Henna Night Before the Wedding